-The Department of Theology strives to advance the dialogue between faith and reason through the study of scripture, liturgy, Church history, and Christian morality.
+Programs in Theology strives to advance the dialogue between faith and reason through the study of scripture, liturgy, Church history, and Christian morality.
 With a major in Pastoral Ministry, Theology, or one of the minors listed below, a student receives the degree of Bachelor of Arts.
 Theology courses are grouped into four major theological areas of study: